 AIDE is an integrated development environment (IDE) for developing real Android apps directly on your Android device.
 It comes with interactive coding lessons and step-by-step tutorials for app development and Java programming skills.
 You can visually design apps, write code with the editor which can do code completion, real-time error checking, refactoring, smart code navigation and more.

 AIDE supports Java/Xml and the Android SDK, apps with C/C++ and the Android NDK as well as pure Java console applications.
-AIDE is fully compatible Dropbox and allows easy download of your code from your Dropbox and sync back your changes.
+AIDE is fully compatible with Dropbox and allows easy download of your code from your Dropbox and sync back your changes.
 AIDE can also open Android Studio projects which follow the default folder structure.
 AIDE also supports Git for professional development.

-Do you use your Android Phone or tablet in a similar way?
+Do you use your Android Phone or Tablet in a similar way?
 Let us know what apps you use.

-- The Best tools for a Road Warrior – 10 Best Cloud IDE’s
+- The Best Tools for a Road Warrior – 10 Best Cloud IDE’s

 - The Top 11 Free IDE for Java Coding, Development and Programming